© Crown copyright 2020

 If you are using the parking concessions as a passenger, it is your responsibility to make sure that the driver is aware of all the rules set out in this guidance.

 You must never give the badge to friends or family to allow them to have the benefit of the parking concessions.
-You must never use a copied badge to park or attempt to alter the details on a badge.
+You must never use a copied badge to park or try to change the details on a badge.

-The badge remains the property of the issuing local authority.
+The badge remains the property of the issuing local council.
 They can ask for the badge to be returned if it is being misused.

 The badge is for your use and benefit only.
 It must only be displayed if you are travelling in the vehicle as a driver or passenger, or if someone is collecting you or dropping you off and needs to park at the place where you are being collected or dropped.